ENGL 1200: Introduction to Literature

 Upon successful completion of this course, students will be able to:

-- Analyze three major genres of literature (drama, novel, poetry) in essay form using appropriate language and rhetorical patterns as well as accurate, specific, and sufficient supporting material for an academic audience and purpose
+- Analyze three major genres of literature (poetry, drama, fiction) in essay form using appropriate language and rhetorical patterns as well as accurate, specific, and sufficient supporting material for an academic audience and purpose

 - Develop independent, informed literary analysis